Sudomotor: Sympathetic skin response

-Spoon Test
+Spoon test

-The spoon test, developed in 1964 by Dr. Ernest Bors, relies on assessment of the smooth movement of the convex side of a spoon along the surface of the patient’s skin.
+The spoon test, developed in 1964 by Ernest Bors, relies on assessment of the smooth movement of the convex side of a spoon along the surface of the patient's skin.
 In patients with sudomotor dysfunction, the spoon will slide in a smooth and uninterrupted fashion.
-Conversely, the spoon’s movement in normal controls will be frequently interrupted by the presence of sweat on the skin.
+Conversely, the spoon's movement in normal controls will be frequently interrupted by the presence of sweat on the skin.

 The spoon test is inexpensive, easy to perform, but subjective and not quantitative.

-Sweat Gland Nerve Fiber Density (SGNFD)
+Sweat gland nerve fiber density

-SGNFD can be quantified in skin biopsies taken from the distal leg, distal thigh, and proximal thigh prepared for standard analysis of intraepidermal nerve fiber density (IENFD).
+Sweat gland nerve fiber density (SGNFD) can be quantified in skin biopsies taken from the distal leg, distal thigh, and proximal thigh prepared for standard analysis of intraepidermal nerve fiber density (IENFD).
 Nerve fibers innervating sweat glands are stained with Protein Gene Product 9.5 and quantified using manual morphometry with light microscopy.

 SGNFD can potentially be used as a surrogate anatomical marker for sudomotor function.
 However, it is not a direct assessment of the sweat response, and normative data must be established.

 Minor's Test

-Physical Examination
+Physical examination

-Inspection of the patient’s skin, particularly on the lower extremities, in conjunction with a thorough medical history, can provide valuable information regarding the possible presence of sudomotor dysfunction.
+Inspection of the patient's skin, particularly on the lower extremities, in conjunction with a thorough medical history, can provide valuable information regarding the possible presence of sudomotor dysfunction.
 Evidence of altered skin hydration, such as hyperkeratosis, excessive skin dander, rhagades, and ulcers, can be suggestive of sudomotor dysfunction.
 Presence of intense foot odor may be another presentation.